We the

 iii.
 Each state shall be free

-to determine its own means of revenue with certain limitations.
+to determine its own means of revenue within certain limitations.
 No

 property taxes shall be applied to non-commercial land.
 No income taxes

-shall be applied to salaries, wages, gifts, tips, commissions, or unemployment
+shall be applied to salaries, wages, gifts, tips, sales commissions,

-compensation.
-No sales taxes shall be applied to food, medicine, or basic
+taxes shall be applied to food, medicine, or basic essentials.

 iv.
 No direct federal taxes